twolastnames/part-to/README.md

 ### An interactive cookbook.

 A user picks what recipes they want to cook in a meal.
-The program then estimates a completion time and commands the cook operation by operation to complete the meal.
+The program then estimates a completion time of the interwoven recipes and commands the cook operation by operation to complete the meal.
 Execution times of tasks are used to better forcast future meal execution times.
+It can make two recipes that take 15 minutes with 10 minutes of work each become a meal with 20 minutes of work completed in 20 minutes.

 ## Makefile Targets